PoisotLab/EcologicalNetworks.jl/docs/src/index.md

 ### Random structural networks

 We provide handful of functions which can be used to generate structural network models.
-Amongst many published algorithms we selected these which are most often used in network ecology studies.
+Out of many published algorithms we selected these which are most often used in network ecology studies.

 ### And worse, you forgot my favorite method!